 Above: Photo by Bruce Zinger / Artists: Jeannette Lajeunesse-Zingg & Curtis Sullivan

-OA is a homegrown treasure that is probably more famous abroad than it is here in Canada.
-The company has been invited to perform in Tokyo, New York City, Germany, Singapore, London and – yes – even in the “Opera Royal” at Chateau Versailles.
+Opera Atelier is a Toronto treasure that is probably more famous abroad than it is here in Canada.
+The company has been invited to perform in Tokyo, New York City, Germany, Singapore, London and even in the “Opera Royal” at Chateau Versailles.

 So far the company has produced operas such as Don Giovanni, The Return Of Ulysses, and Persée.
 Mozart is a big favourite.
 They seem to produce one of his works each year.